Local duality in algebra and topology: Local duality in stable homotopy theory

 To this end, let $BP$ be the Brown--Peterson spectrum with coefficients $BP_*=\Z_{(p)}[v_1,v_2,\ldots]$.
 Landweber showed that the invariant prime ideals of $BP_*$ are given by $I_n = (p,\ldots,v_{n-1})$ for all $n\ge 0$.
 The free $BP$-module functor $-\otimes BP$ gives a left adjoint to the forgetful functor $\Mod_{BP} \to \Sp$, and this adjunction will be denoted

 in this section.

-\begin{rem} By a result of Basterra and Mandell~\cite{basterramandell}, $BP$ admits the structure of an $\mathbb{E}_4$-ring spectrum, but it is an open problem whether this can be improved to an $\mathbb{E}_{\infty}$-ring structure.
+\begin{rem} By a result of Basterra and Mandell~\cite{basterramandell}, $BP$ admits the structure of an $\mathbb{E}_4$-ring spectrum, but Lawson~\cite{lawson_bp} proved recently that $BP$ does not admit the structure of an $\mathbb{E}_{12}$-ring spectrum at the prime $2$.
 Consequently, the stable $\infty$-category $\Mod_{BP}$ of $BP$-module spectra is only known to be $\mathbb{E}_3$-monoidal, hence is not a stable category as defined in \Cref{sec:abstract}.
 However, for the arguments in this section, an $\mathbb{E}_1$-monoidal structure suffices; alternatively, the reader can replace $BP$ by the $p$-localization of the complex cobordism spectrum $MU$, which does have a natural $\mathbb{E}_{\infty}$-ring structure. \end{rem}

 Suppose $F(n)=M(n)$ is a generalized Moore spectrum of type $n$, generating the localizing subcategory $\mathcal{C}_{n-1}^f$ of $\Sp$.
 Since there exists a sequence of positive natural numbers $(i_0,i_1,\ldots,i_{n-1})$ such that